Hyperbolic hyperbolic-by-cyclic groups are cubulable: Introduction

 A \emph{hyperbolic-by-cyclic} group is a semidirect product $G\rtimes \mathbb{Z}$ of a hyperbolic group $G$ with the integers $\mathbb Z$.
 A group is \emph{cubulable} if it admits an isometric action on a CAT(0) cube complex that is cubical, proper, and cocompact.
 The repetition in the statement is intended: we assume that both $G$ and $G\rtimes \mathbb{Z}$ are hyperbolic (equivalently, $G$ is hyperbolic and $G\rtimes \mathbb{Z}$ does not contain $\mathbb{Z}^2$, see \cref{cor;alg_hyp}).
 This restricts what $G$ can be.

 Emblematic cases of our theorem are known by outstanding works.
 First and foremost, if $G$ is a closed surface group, then any hyperbolic extension $G\rtimes \mathbb{Z}$ is a closed hyperbolic 3-manifold group \cite{Thurston3dmflds}.
 Its cubulation is due to independent works of Bergeron and Wise \cite{BW} --- using Kahn and Markovic's surface subgroup theorem \cite{KM}, and Dufour \cite{Dufour} --- using the immersed quasiconvex surfaces of Cooper, Long, and Reid \cite{CLR}.
-Second, when $G$ is free, Hagen and Wise showed that the mapping torus $G\rtimes \mathbb{Z}$ of a fully irreducible hyperbolic automorphism is cubulable \cite{HW16}.
+Second, when $G$ is free, Hagen and Wise cubulated the mapping torus $G\rtimes \mathbb{Z}$ of a fully irreducible hyperbolic automorphism~\cite{HW16}.

 Hagen and Wise also treat extensions of free groups by arbitrary hyperbolic automorphisms in \cite{HW15}, a notoriously difficult analysis.
 We do not rely on, nor follow, that work.
-Instead, our proof uses the emblematic cases above in a telescopic argument that encompasses the case when $G$ is a torsion-free hyperbolic group.
+Instead, our proof uses the emblematic cases above in a telescopic argument that encompasses the case when $G$ is a torsion-free hyperbolic group (see \cref{prop;tf_cubulable}).
 It provides a hopefully appreciated alternative.

 We adopt a relative viewpoint and bootstrap the relative cubulation of certain free-product-by-cyclic groups by the first two named authors \cite{DK23}; this uses recent work of Groves and Manning on improper actions on CAT(0) cube complexes \cite{GM} along with the malnormal combination theorem of Hsu and Wise \cite{HW}.
 The need for the theory of train tracks (of free groups or free product automorphisms, see \cite{BH, FM}) is limited to absolute train tracks for the fully irreducible case; it is encapsulated in the relative cubulation of free-product-by-cyclic groups \cite{DK23}.